 Every year millions of visitors explore the natural beauty that Utah has to offer.
 The vast landscape has many different types of geographic structures depending upon the region you are in.
-Utah is known for the “Mighty 5” or the 5 National Parks that the state has to offer.
+Utah is renowned for the “Mighty 5,” which are the 5 national parks that the state offers.
 All the parks are amazing and should be on your list to see, however they are not all located next to each other.

-If you are limited on time here is a great southern Utah Road trip itinerary that will allow you to visit 2 of the 5 national parks that make up the mighty 5, as well as a state park that many people just decide to skip over.
+If you’re limited on time, consider this great southern Utah road trip itinerary, which lets you visit 2 of the 5 national parks that comprise the Mighty 5, along with a state park that many people often choose to skip.

-The Best Time to Head on a Southern Utah Road Trip
+The Perfect Time to Head on a Southern Utah Road Trip

 I would argue that this itinerary could work year-round, however the winter months can make some of the trails in the following destinations inaccessible due to snow and cold temperatures.